Matse007/SpeedrunRescueScript/readme.md

 allow-all: false
 #specify the desired videoquality ranges from 160 - 1080.
 Can be left empty, it will default to the best quality.
 video-quality: 360
+#specify if you explicitly want to ignore links that are posted in the run description and only check submission videos.
+ignore-links-in-description: true
 ```

 ## Additional filtering